Get MTD for Income Tax ready

 2. Send an overdue invoice

-An overdue invoice is your original invoice marked with an 'overdue' stamp to signal urgency.
+An overdue invoice is your original invoice marked with an 'overdue' stamp.
 Send one when your payment request letter gets no response.

-Attach the stamped invoice to a follow-up email as a formal reminder.
+Attach the stamped invoice to a follow-up email.
 The visual marker makes it clear the payment is now late.

 Build invoice reminders into your routine to keep payments on track.
 You can do this manually each week.
 Or use automated invoicing software to send reminders until payment arrives.
-This strategy works well: half of businesses using e-invoicing say it has improved payment times.
+The ICAEW also found that half of businesses using e-invoicing say it has improved payment times.

 3. Send a statement of accounts

 A statement of accounts lists all outstanding invoices for a single client in one document.
-Send one when a customer has multiple unpaid bills, so you can chase everything at once instead of sending separate reminders.
+Send one when a customer has multiple unpaid bills.
+This lets you chase everything at once.

 Accounting software can generate this statement automatically.
-Follow up with a phone call to make sure your client received it and understands the total amount owed.
+Follow up with a phone call to confirm your client received it and understands the total amount owed.

 4. Make the phone call and prepare to negotiate

-Phone calls are the most effective collection method because customers can't ignore a direct conversation.
-Businesses using phone follow-ups report significantly higher payment success rates.
+Phone calls are the most effective collection method.
+Customers can't ignore a direct conversation.

 Structure your call this way: